alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/database fillers.md

 | act_account   | Yes           | The account which received the original.
 This is called `code` or `first_receiver` in the CDT. |
 | act_name      | Yes           | The name of the action |

 `--fill-trx` may be specified multiple times.
 This creates a list of rules.
 The filter checks an action against each rule in order.
 As soon as it finds a rule which matches the action it stops.
 The action passes if `include` is `+`.
 The action doesn't pass if `include` is `-`.
 If no rules match, then the action doesn't pass.

-The filler writes a transaction to the database if any of the transaction's actions pass the filter.
-When this happens, it writes all actions in the transaction, including ones that didn't pass.
+The filler generates a transaction to the database if any of the transaction's actions move through the filter, it writes all actions in the transaction, including ones that didn't pass.

 ### Transaction filter examples

 * Include all transactions.
 Includes deferred transactions which haven't executed yet or have failed.
 This is the default if no `--fill-trx` is provided:

 ```
 --fill-trx "+:        :            :            :"
 ```

 * Include all executed transactions.
 Excludes deferred transactions which haven't executed yet or have failed:

 ```
 --fill-trx "+:executed:            :            :"